jangler/oracles-randomizer/notes.md

 - 0:16eb = giveTreasure (a is ID, c is param)
 - 0:184b = showText, bc is index
 - 0:1956 = getThisRoomFlags
-- 0:2542 = interactionSetScript, hl is address in bank b
+- 0:24fe = interactionSetScript, hl is address in bank b
-- 0:30c7 = checkGlobalFlag, a is bit starting at c6ca
-- 0:30cd = setGlobalFlag, a is bit starting at c6ca
+- 0:30c7, 0:30cd = checkGlobalFlag / setGlobalFlag, a is bit starting at c6ca
 - 0:3958, 0:39ea, 0:39f9 = points for loading room tilemap address
 - 0:3ac6 = getFreeInteractionSlot
-- 2:5e9a = break here and modify cc63-cc64 to set warp tree warp destination
 - 3:4cf5 = intro capcomScreen
 	- 3:4d68 = state1 (fading in)
 - 5:4552 = companionTryToMount